-Assigned readings will be drawn from a variety of sources including: I. Littlewood, The Idea of Japan, Western Images, Western Myths; G. Marchetti, Romance and the Yellow Peril; J. Dower, War Without Mercy.
-We will also read a variety of original works about Japan by selected authors.
+In addition to sections of original works of literature, some readings will be drawn from sources such as: I. Littlewood, The Idea of Japan, Western Images, Western Myths; G. Marchetti, Romance and the Yellow Peril; J. Dower, War Without Mercy.